Free Express Delivery On All Products. No Hidden Charges On Any Products.

-A memory foam mattresses consists of a layer of springs with a layer of temperature sensitive ’memory foam’ (a material called Viscoelastic) on top.
+A memory foam mattress consists of a layer of springs with a layer of temperature sensitive ’memory foam’ on top.
+Memory foam reacts to the pressure and heat from your body, evenly distributing body weight and changing shape to fit the contours of the sleeper.

 Viscoelastic (memory foam) has slow moving properties, when pressure is applied to the material and released, viscoelastic, or memory foam, remains in the shape for a few seconds before springing back up, it ‘remembers’ its original shape.